AlonzoLeeeooo/LCDG/README.md

 - [<u>8.
 Citation</u>](#citation)
 - [<u>9.
 Stars, Forked, and Star History</u>](#stars-forked-and-star-history)

+If you have any questions about this work, please feel free to [start a new issue](https://github.com/AlonzoLeeeooo/LCDG/issues/new) or [propose a PR](https://github.com/AlonzoLeeeooo/LCDG/pulls).

 <!-- omit in toc -->
 # News
 - [Jun.
-11th] We have updated the training and sampling code of LaCon.
+12th] We have updated the training and sampling code of LaCon.

 <!-- omit in toc -->
 # To-Do Lists